KZCS-LD

 KZCS-LD (channel 18) is a low-power television station in Colorado Springs, Colorado, United States, airing programming from the digital multicast network Ion Mystery.
-It is owned and operated by the E. W. Scripps Company alongside Pueblo-licensed NBC affiliate KOAA-TV (channel 5).
+It is owned by the E. W. Scripps Company alongside Pueblo-licensed NBC affiliate KOAA-TV (channel 5) & Colorado Springs-licensed CBS affiliate KKTV (channel 11).
 KZCS-LD's transmitter is located on Cheyenne Mountain.
 Master control and most internal operations are based at the studios of ABC affiliate KMGH-TV (channel 7) on Delgany Street in Denver's River North Art District.
 (Note: The Federal Communications Commission (FCC) considers KMGH-TV as the parent license of KZCS-LD.)

 History

 The station signed on the air in 1994 on analog channel 38 as K38DM, a translator of KMGH-TV, then a CBS affiliate.
 It moved to channel 23 in 2003, changing its call sign to K23GJ.
 It assumed the KZCS-LP call sign in 2005, and became an Azteca América affiliate in 2013, relaying KMGH-TV's second digital subchannel.
 It switched to Escape (which later rebranded to Court TV Mystery, now Ion Mystery since 2022) in 2019, and flash-cut to digital in 2020.